Macrodactylus subspinosus: Damage

 The adult beetle feeds on the foliage, flowers, and fruit of many plants including grapes, apples, peaches, chestnuts, roses, and other garden flowers and fruits.
 On roses it skeletonizes the leaves, which can be rather bothersome for avid gardeners.
 Rose chafers are also a problem for vineyards as they eat the grapes at bloom as well as skeletonize the leaves.
 They also tend to appear suddenly and in swarms, and vines with over 100 rose chafers per plant have been observed.
 This huge amount of damage can result in almost total loss of photosynthetically active leaf area as well as reducing or prohibiting pollination.
 The larvae also cause damage as they feed on the roots of the plants, which can limit growth.

 Management

-Small number of beetles (2-3 per plant) can be mechanically removed (hand picking, hand held vacuum).
+Small number of beetles (two or three per plant) can be mechanically removed (hand picking, hand held vacuum).
 A number of insecticides are also effective for large scale infestations.